terryds/web3grind-ton/docs/dton/set-up-liteserver-quickly-with-dton-liteserver.md

 # Setting Up a Liteserver Node for The Open Network (TON)

 A Liteserver node in TON enables lightweight clients to interact with the blockchain without the need to run a full node.
-You can set up a Liteserver manually or utilize services like dTON for a more streamlined process.
+There are two ways of doing this: the traditional/manual setup, or using dTON Liteserver service to spin up a Liteserver node quickly.

 ---